ohbm/hackathon2020/README.md

 ## How to update the website

 Most of the "easy" updates can be done in the following files.
-We have added templates to each to help with this.
+We have added templates to help with this.

 -   **Updating projects**: check this [board](https://github.com/ohbm/hackathon2020/projects/4) to know which projects can be added to the website.
 Of the checked projects, paste the title and description in `_data/projects.yml`.
 Merged pull requests will appear [here](https://ohbm.github.io/hackathon2020/hackathon/)
 -   **Updating team**: place a picture of the new volunteer in the `img/team` folder.
 In `_data/volunteers.yml`, add their name and details using the template.
 Merged pull requests will appear [here](https://ohbm.github.io/hackathon2020/team/)